What is HIIT?

 HIIT Boxing

 Sprints are great!
 In fact, most people who choose HIIT training will either choose battling ropes or sprints.
 But, the newest thing is hitting the heavy bag for your HIIT exercise.
-A great combination may be jump ropes and boxing.
+A great combination may be jump rope and boxing.
+Jump rope for 30 seconds, hit the bag for 30 seconds, and rest for 1 minute.
+Try this ratio for 15-20 minutes.

 Does boxing have the same effect as some of the other exercises?
 Cheema et al. (2015) compared a boxing group against a walking group, and it turned out that the boxing group lost more weight, and enjoyed the experience much more than the walkers.
 The boxers showed improvements in body fat percentage, systolic blood pressure, and VO2 max.
 So, if you want to change it up, but still get maximum benefits, feel free to include boxing with your HIIT workouts.